-Only large, pre-grown mandevilla / dipladenia are suitable for facade greening.
+Only large, pre-grown mandevilla are suitable for facade greening.
 FassadenGrün offers a large range of this type, with flowers in many colours.
 How to choose?
-While the initial selection is often based on the flower colour, the vigour of the growth is also very important.
+While your initial selection will likely be based on flower colour, the growth rate is the second factor to consider.
 For every mandevilla, we indicate its growth type: S, M, L or XL, some of which require climbing aids.
 You may find additional information on mandevilla under general information and planting / care.

 Red is considered the classic mandevilla colour.
 Pink and white, and all their intermediate shades, are also very common.
 The yellow center provides some variety, as the sepals and calyx of almost all mandevilla are yellow!
-The completely yellow mandevilla is a relatively new creation.
+The apricot and completely yellow mandevilla are relatively new cultivars.

-These mandevilla of the "large" group will, by the end of autumn, have shoots about twice to three times as long as when delivered, and will display a natural, twining growth.
-These plants are not treated with growth inhibitors; they grow to about 2m shoot length by the end of August, and even 2.5m by autumn.
+These mandevilla we designate as "large" will, by the end of autumn, have shoots about twice to three times as long as when delivered, and will display a natural, twining growth.
+These plants are not treated with growth inhibitors; they grow to about 2 m shoot length by the end of August, and even 2.5 m by autumn.
 They are therefore ideal for small to medium sized walls.
 Mandevillas from the "L" group have very thin, delicate shoots and small to medium-sized, smooth and shiny leaves.
 The flower clusters are relatively densely arranged; the single flowers last for about 10 days (except for the yellow variety "Citrine").
-Mandevilla of this group "L" do not necessarily have to be attached to a facade trellis or railing, as they can also be cultivated like the "M" group as shrubs by using a standing pyramid trellis or a similar support (where the twining shoots wind themselves around the bamboo sticks in the planter).
+"L" group Mandevilla do not necessarily have to be attached to a facade trellis or railing, as they can also be cultivated like the "M" group as shrubs by using a standing pyramid trellis or a similar support (where the twining shoots wind themselves around the bamboo sticks in the planter).

-You can buy XL mandevillas as a bamboo pyramid.
+The XL mandevillas can be purcahsed as bamboo pyramids.
 The strong shoots are then led directly to the wall trellis or the balcony railing from the top of the pyramid.
-Alternatively, the pyramids can also be used as "stands" (similar to growth group M), such that the mandevilla grows as a small bush; then the shoots can be manually wound downwards around the rods of the pyramid.
+Alternatively, the pyramids can also be used as uprights or stands (similar to growth group M), such that the mandevilla grows as a small bush; then the shoots can be manually wound downwards around the bamboo rods of the pyramid.

-Mandevilla have multiple relatively unbranching shoots.The supporting trellis should be chosen in accordance with the growth type of the mandevilla.
+Mandevilla have multiple, relatively unbranching shoots.The appropriate climbing aid depends on the growth type of the mandevilla.
 The growth types S ("compressed" / small) and M ("compact" / medium) don't need a support, whereas the L and XL types benefit from vertical cables.
-The axes need to be no more than 15 - 25cm apart to have the vegetation be dense enough.
+The axes need to be no more than 15 - 25 cm apart to have the vegetation be dense enough.
 Further apart and the mandevilla will take the form of vertical flower garlands/strands.
 Ropes, railings, grids of any kind, as well as thin rods are all suitable as climbing aids.
 The shoots are first attached on the outside or wrapped around the rope counterclockwise and, if necessary, tied with binding material.
 The plant will soon grow upwards in a looping manner.
 The height of the trellis should be adapted to the expected growth height.
-For growth type "M" -- max.
-2.5m; for growth type "XL" -- 3m or more.
+For growth type M -- max.
+2.5 m; for growth type XL -- 3 m or more.
 Look to the bottom of this page for compatible cable systems.
-The easy and light versions are usually sufficient, but the medium-premium or medium-classic are visually the most appealing designs for the plants.
+The easy and light versions are usually sufficient, but the medium-premium or medium-classic are visually the most appealing designs for these plants.
 As the twining shoots will not climb and attach to a horizontal access by themselves, they need help and will have to be tied on.